 What happens if I do not re-new to stay of the OT list and the deadline for renewal passes?

-If you failed to apply to be reinstated to the OT Roster by the August 1st deadline or did not complete the minimum of 20 days required to remain on the Secondary OT panel the you must direct your request for re-instatement to:
+If you failed to apply to be reinstated to the OT Roster by the July 30th deadline or did not complete the minimum of 20 days required to remain on the Secondary OT roseter wyou will be removed from the OT roster.

 What about EI benefits and OT's?

 To start your application log on to www.servicecanada.gc.ca.

 To reinstate your membership, you will have to complete the Membership Reinstatement form and pay an additional penalty fee.

 You can also email, mail or fax your signed Membership Reinstatement form to renew your Certificate of Qualification and Registration to the OCT.
 Allow up to four weeks to return your membership status to good standing.